LuanderFarias/nichroma/README.md

 ~ plugins

-plugins are a huge part of nichroma, they're made by the community and/or by our team to extend nichroma functionalities and make your overall experience better.
+plugins are a huge part of nichroma, they're made by the community and/or our team to extend nichroma functionalities and make your overall experience better.
 | plugin | description | author |
 | :-------- | :-------- | :-------- |
 | keyboard | makes your keyboard sound like a mechanical keyboard. | nichroma |